Adebimpe0/python-data-structures/README.md

 - Jupyter Notebook

 ## 📂 Files
-- `task_1.ipynb` – Contains all solutions with comments and markdown explanations
+Adebimpe's Assignment.ipynb` – Contains all solutions with comments and markdown explanations

 ## 🚀 Status
 Still learning and building my skills in **data analysis and data science**.